hyurl/sfn/docs/v06x/en-US/uploading.md

 application, you just need to configure some options, and the rest work will be handled by the framework automatically.

-In a HttpController, use the decorator `@upload` to set accept fields that may contain files.
+In an HttpController, use the decorator `@upload` to set accept fields that may contain files.

 ### Example